New Light Species and the CMB: Methodology

 \subsection{Summary}

 We have now introduced the framework necessary for the remainder of this paper.
 The focus of this work is the effects of light species in BSM theories on the CMB, which we determine by computing the energy density of the new light species at recombination.
 We specifically concern ourselves with species which were in thermal equilibrium with the SM and then decouple after the QCD phase transition, potentially during the annihilation of a SM species.
-Species which decouple from the SM before the QCD phase transition cannot be probed by the Planck satellite.
-The energy density of light species is calculated by numerically solving for the distribution functions of the new light species as the species decouple from the SM.
-Specifically, we numerically solve the coupled Boltzmann and Friedmann equations, found in eqs.\ (\ref{eq:boltz}) and (\ref{eq:friedmann}), in order to compute the potentially nonthermal distribution function given in eq.\ (\ref{eq:dist}).
+Any species which decouples from the SM before the QCD phase transition cannot be probed by the Planck satellite, as its energy density is much smaller than that of the SM.
+The energy density of light species is calculated by numerically solving the coupled Boltzmann and Friedmann equations, found in eqs.\ (\ref{eq:boltz}) and (\ref{eq:friedmann}), in order to compute the potentially nonthermal distribution function of the new species.
 The distribution function immediately following decoupling can then be used to calculate the energy density at recombination, which determines $g_*$ using eq.\ (\ref{eq:rhorel}).